perezp44/iris_data/README.md

 # iris_data

-A repo only to practice data import in a introductory R course.

-It has the iris data set in several formats to import.
+A repo to practice data import in a introductory R course.
+It only has the iris data set in several formats.